Diff

 This is the structural limitation.
 The unary diff partitions observed state into figure and ground.
 It cannot reason about unobserved state.
 The hypothesis space is bounded by what you chose to measure.

-OBD-II shows this concretely: if a failure involves a sensor the ECU doesn't monitor, no code fires.
+OBD-II shows this concretely.
+If a failure involves a sensor the ECU doesn't monitor, no code fires.
 Engineers add more sensors, but you can never instrument everything.
 Some state will always be unmeasured.

 Bi-abduction addresses this by inferring the frame: the state the operation must not have touched for the result to be valid.
 It reasons backward from the postcondition, including state never explicitly observed.
 The diff goes from "compare what you measured" to "infer what you must have missed."